wearebraid/vueformulate.com/docs/guide/README.md

 # Introduction

-Vue Formulate aims to be the easiest way to build forms using [Vue](https://vuejs.org/) while maintaining tremendous power.
-Web forms appear deceptively simple to build, but experienced engineers are familiar with how they can quickly grow in complexity and become difficult to implement well.
+Vue Formulate is the easiest way to build forms using [Vue](https://vuejs.org/) all while giving you a great deal of flexibility.
+While web forms appear deceptively simple to build, experienced engineers are all too familiar with how quickly they can grow in complexity, becoming difficult to implement.
 Raise your hand if web forms are your favorite part of a project.
 Anyone...?
 Bueller?

-What's behind this?
-Consider some of the things a single input "field" needs to account for:
+How can forms be so complex?
+Consider a single input "field" and what it needs to account for:

 - Markup for each input type (text, textarea, select etc)